 Welcome to another in a series of posts about crystals with this post being about crystal structure.
 Of course, the dazzling thing about crystals is their spectacular sparkles.
 And, they have dazzled us throughout all the ages.

-Crystals have been defined by scientists throughout history.
-Some of the definitions have been remarkably close to what is known today.
+Scientists have defined Crystals throughout history.
+For centuries, they’ve defined crystals as solid materials whose molecules are highly ordered into microscopic structures.
+You will find that this definition is remarkably close to what is known about crystals today.
 I say “remarkably” because they had no instrumentation as we do today to take such measurements.

 The delightful thing is, all crystalline materials have one thing in common.
 That is an internal structure of regularly repeating three-dimensional patterns.
 In addition, every crystalline from any source, even the most irregular or misshapen shares this atomical crystal structure.

 The Right Conditions for Crystal Structure

 As we’ve said in previous posts, the absolute right conditions have to be in place for any type of crystal to form.
 In addition to that, it takes the right combination of ingredients although the variety is endless, for the crystal to form in just the right conditions and environment.